michaelmalonenz/aurelia-dragula/README.md

 To develop for the library, run `npm install`, `jspm install`, `gulp build`, `gulp test`

-If installing in an aurelia application, `jspm install aurelia-dragula=github:michaelmalonenz/aurelia-dragula` and remember to `aurelia.use.plugin('aurelia-dragula')` in your initialisation code.
+If installing in an aurelia application, `jspm install npm:aurelia-dragula` and remember to `aurelia.use.plugin('aurelia-dragula')` in your initialisation code.

 As Aurelia doesn't support IE <= 9, Aurelia-Dragula won't, either.